 With a 13 head, unscrew the two starter mounting bolts

-With a head of 8, unscrew the nut securing the wire tip to the control output of the traction relay.
+With a head of 8, unscrew the nut that secures the wire tip to the control output of the traction relay.

-The nut is attached to the wire end
+The nut is fixed on the end of the wire

-Remove the tip of the wire from the relay output
+Remove the wire end from the relay output

-With a 10 head, unscrew the nut securing the wire end,
+With a head of 10, unscrew the nut securing the wire tip,

 connected to the positive terminal of the battery.

-The nut is attached to the wire end
+The nut is fixed on the end of the wire

-Remove the wire tip from the traction relay contact bolt
+Remove the wire tip from the contact bolt of the traction relay

 With a 13 head, unscrew the lower starter mounting bolt